JStonham/notes/README.md

 ## Maps

 Maps are a collection of key-to-value pairings.
 Each key is unique.
 If you reassign a different value to a key it will overwrite the previous value.
 Maps can be used to link many different things.

-For JSON (JavaScript Object Notation), maps link keys (Strings) to values (Objects).
-JSON is the way that JavaScript writes objects.

 HashMap is one specific implementation of Maps.
 You can enter a key and get its assigned value.
 If no value has been assigned to the key, the value returned will be null.